Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Introduction

+The failure is structural: predictive objectives primarily reward accuracy on the observed treatment path, whereas causal inference requires preserving the contrast between treatment paths.
+For the ATE, synthetic validity depends on both the covariate law \(P_W\) and the conditional treatment-effect function \(Q(1,W)-Q(0,W)\).
+Our sensitivity analysis separates these two sources of error, and our prediction-loss decomposition shows why the second can be weakly controlled by ordinary predictive training.
+Writing \(m_\pi(W)=\mathbb E[Y\mid W]\) and \(\tau(W)=Q(1,W)-Q(0,W)\), the outcome-prediction loss decomposes into prognostic error plus an overlap-weighted treatment-effect error, with weight \(\pi(W)\{1-\pi(W)\}\).
+Thus, under imbalance or limited overlap, a model may reproduce dominant factual outcomes while poorly preserving the counterfactual contrast needed for ATE estimation.
+This explains how fully generative tabular synthesizers, including GAN- and LLM-based models, can perform well on TSTR or reconstruction-style metrics while producing biased causal estimates.

+These observations motivate a hybrid generation strategy for tabular data generation.
+Instead of generating the full triplet \((W,A,Y)\) from one model, we generate covariates \(W\), monitor their realism and privacy using distance-to-closest-record diagnostics, and model treatment and outcome mechanisms separately.
+When the goal is downstream ATE estimation rather than reproducing the observational treatment policy, the synthetic propensity score is not the central object; treatment assignment may instead be chosen by design, for example randomized, to improve overlap and align outcome learning with the causal contrast.
+Empirically, across multiple simulation settings that vary overlap, covariate dimension, seed sample size, and treatment-effect complexity, hybrid generation substantially improves causal fidelity for both LLM- and GAN-based generators while keeping privacy-distance diagnostics comparable.

-Finally, synthetic data can provide a realistic simulation engine for estimator evaluation.
-Real datasets rarely offer repeated experiments with known ground truth, while hand-crafted simulations often miss the complexity of real covariate distributions.
-We develop a hybrid synthetic simulation engine that generates repeated finite-sample datasets from a learned data-generating environment, enabling practical comparison of estimator bias, variance, RMSE, and MSE before the final real-data analysis.
-We use this engine to benchmark OR, IPW, AIPW, and TMLE, showing that well-aligned hybrid synthetic data can reproduce realistic finite-sample estimator behavior more faithfully than simpler or poorly aligned generative baselines.
-Taken together, these results position synthetic data not as a purely generative artifact, but as a structured component of the causal inference workflow whose value depends on causal validity, estimation stability, and diagnostic usefulness.
+We further study two uses of hybrid synthetic data.
+First, for practical positivity problems, we introduce synthetic augmentation that pairs extreme-propensity observations with nearby synthetic covariates.
+This does not solve structural positivity violations, but can reduce error when improved conditional-effect estimation outweighs the covariate shift introduced by augmentation.
+Second, we develop a hybrid synthetic simulation engine for pre-analysis estimator evaluation.
+By repeatedly sampling from a learned data-generating environment, analysts can compare OR, IPW, AIPW, and TMLE in terms of finite-sample bias, variance, RMSE, and MSE before the final real-data analysis.
+Together, these results position synthetic data as a structured component of the causal workflow whose value depends on causal validity, overlap, estimation stability, and diagnostic usefulness.